45kb/hello-google/README.md

 ## Why this design?

-This project is a simple but powerfull tool that helps organize and maintain npm modules on your PC.
+This project is a simple but powerful tool that helps organize and maintain npm modules on your PC.
-Was not that simple, i choosed a clean and funny Design and superlight interface in order to spread a simple message: Download a software and have fun.
+Was not that simple, i choosed a clean and funny Design and superlight interface in order to spread a simple message: Download a software and have fun!

+For making life easier everything is shiny clear and neat as much as possible.

+The logotype is inspired to a pizza bag, like if you can eat it, which is tasty.

 ## Interactions